Brexit: Microsoft hikes U.K. prices by 22%

 Microsoft products are about to get a whole lot more expensive for U.K. buyers.

-The U.S. tech firm said Monday that it will raise prices in Britain by a whopping 22% because of a steep drop in the value of the pound.
+The U.S. tech firm announced price increases on Monday that will boost the cost of some products by 22% following of a steep drop in the value of the pound.

-The increase, which will take effect on Jan.
-1, 2017, applies only to Microsoft's (MSFT, Tech30) business customers.
+The increases, which will take effect on Jan.
+1, 2017, apply only to Microsoft's (MSFT, Tech30) business customers.

-Other tech companies have hiked prices in the wake of the June 23 EU referendum.
+Other tech companies have raised prices in the wake of the June 23 EU referendum.
 But Microsoft's increase is larger than that of rivals including Apple (AAPL, Tech30), HP (HPQ) and Dell, which have all increased prices by roughly 10%.

 Chinese smartphone maker OnePlus also hiked the price of its OnePlus3 model by 6.5%.